'The Bachelor': Everything We Know About Colton Underwood's Fence Jump

 Colton does come back

-In January, Underwood said reflection, and of course, conversations with Harrison, make all the difference in his decision to return.
-"It was a conversation, not only with Chris, but you know, with myself," he said.
+We don't know when or how Colton reunites with the crew, but in January, Underwood shared that he does return.
+What makes the difference in his decision?
+"It was a conversation, not only with Chris Harrison, but you know, with myself," he said.

 There are tears ahead